Jiilanow/EscapeController/README.md

 * Launch the timer.js, he takes in argument the number of minutes for the timer: node timer 16, to launch a 16 minutes timer

 ### On the 'master' machine
-* Launch the clientSender.js, he take in argument the ip adress of your 'timer machine' and the port (default 8080): node clientSender 127.0.0.1 8080, to launch the client sender with your Timer Machine on your local machine on the port 8080.
+* Launch the clientSender.js, he takes in argument the ip adress of your 'timer machine' and the port (default 8080): node clientSender 127.0.0.1 8080, to launch the client sender with your Timer Machine on your local machine on the port 8080.